Azure/azure-powershell/src/Migrate/docs/New-AzMigrateHCIServerReplication.md

 ```

 ### -TargetResourceGroupId
-Specifies the Resource Group Id within the destination Azure subscription to which the server needs to be migrated.
+Specifies the target Resource Group Id where the migrated VM resources will reside.

 ```yaml
 Type: System.String